Ferdows-Ahmadi/kbl-rescue-robot-2026/README.md

 ## KBL Rescue Team
 ![KBL Rescue Team](media/team-photo.jpg)
 Left to right: Shabiruddin Omar, Ahmad Ferdows Ahmadi, Milad Akhtari, working on the TS-900 tracked rescue robot.
-Team photo is a real image depicted by AI.
+Team photo is an AI-assisted composite made from real photos (for branding).
 KBL Rescue is a small independent student robotics team led by Ahmad Ferdows Ahmadi (computer science student).
 We build a tracked rescue robot based on the TS-900 chassis for rough terrain and collapsed-structure simulations.